-Official examination results are mailed in about 4 to 6 weeks to the address specified on the Bar Examination Application Form.
+Official examination results are notified in about 4 to 6 weeks to the e-mail address specified on the Bar Examination Application Form.
 Federal Bar Examinations results can be found on this web page.
 Results are not given over the telephone.

 Bar Membership Fees